 When it comes to reviews, the first idea that springs to mind are to have as many 5-star reviews as possible.
 WRONG!

 The study by Unbounce proves that it is not a product rating that lifts conversion but the actual content of a review.
 People prefer to assess the product themselves.
 That’s why the same user experience may result in different ratings.

 Moreover, if you have positive reviews only, your visitors may question their authenticity.
 According to Vendasta, 95% of visitors suspect censorship or faked reviews if they don’t see bad ratings, whereas a full 68% of them will trust reviews more if they see both positive and negative ones.
 Thus, try to find a happy medium.

 What’s the perfect product rating?
 A recent study suggests that consumers will trust a company more if its average rating is between 4.2 and 4.5.

 Stanford Business proves that customers have a more positive opinion of a brand if they see a small portion of negative information regarding it.
-However, to achieve the desired effect, such information should come only after positive one whilst being only mildly negative.
+However, to achieve the desired effect, such information should come only after a positive one whilst being only mildly negative.

 Another significant aspect is your response to negative reviews.
 Ordinary visitors looking through the comments usually pay more attention to bad reviews.
 So it’s important to show that clients’ issues don’t get unnoticed.
-Statistics prove that if a business resolves an issue quickly and efficiently, 95% of unhappy customers returns back.
+Statistics prove that if a business resolves an issue quickly and efficiently, 95% of unhappy customers return back.